 The reason why you need to figure out your investment objective is that you will be able to find an investment strategy that can help you get the results you want.

-Step 2: Learn the fundamentals about stock market investing
+Step 2: Learn the fundamentals of stock market investing

 Now, you have identified your investment objectives.

-What you do next is to learn the fundamentals about investing in stock market.
+What you do next is to learn the fundamentals of investing in the stock market.